Berea median real estate price is $154,147, which is less expensive than 95.8% of Maryland neighborhoods and 87.8% of all U.S. neighborhoods.

 In a nation where 1 out of every 4 children lives in poverty, the Berea neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Did you know that the Berea neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Berea neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 22.9% of this neighborhood's residents have African ancestry and 22.9% have Sub-Saharan African ancestry.
+In fact, 3.3% of this neighborhood's residents have Native American ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the Berea neighborhood in Baltimore are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 84.9% of U.S. neighborhoods.
+The neighbors in the Berea neighborhood in Baltimore are low income, making it among the lowest income neighborhoods in America.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 89.7% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Berea neighborhood, 41.9% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.5% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (21.9%), and 20.0% in government jobs, whether they are in local, state, or federal positions.
+In the Berea neighborhood, 40.9% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 26.4% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (26.4%), and 25.2% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Berea neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (22.9%).
-There are also a number of people of African ancestry (22.9%), and residents who report Native American roots (2.5%).
+In the Berea neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Native American (3.3%).